Faizzz7348/Table-grod/QR_CODE_FEATURE.md

 # QR Code Feature Implementation

 ## Overview
 A QR code management feature has been added to the shortcut section in location info modals.
 This allows users to upload QR code images and set destination URLs.
+The implementation now includes QR code scanning capabilities using the `qr-scanner` library, similar to the Route.git repository.

 ## Features

 ### Edit Mode
 When in edit mode and clicking the QR code button:
-- **Upload QR Code Image**: Upload a photo/image of a QR code
+- **Upload QR Code Image**: Upload a photo/image of a QR code (stored as base64)
 - **Set Destination URL**: Enter a URL that the QR code points to
 - **Visual Feedback**:
   - Purple icon with plus circle when no QR code exists
   - Orange icon with pencil when QR code is configured
 - **No Caption Required**: Only image and URL fields, keeping it simple
+- **Image Preview**: Shows preview of uploaded QR code image

 ### View Mode
 When in view mode and clicking the QR code button:
 - **Auto-Show**: Button only appears if QR code image or URL exists
-- **Quick Access**: Click to view the QR code and go to destination
+- **QR Code Scanning**: Automatically scans QR code from uploaded image using QrScanner library
+- **Scan Animation**: Visual scanning animation with green scan line and corners
+- **Auto Navigation**: After scanning, automatically opens detected URL
+- **Fallback**: If QR scan fails, uses destination URL if available
+- **Smart URL Detection**:
+  - Opens detected URLs directly
+  - Adds https:// if URL doesn't have protocol
+  - Searches on Google if content is not a URL
-- **Direct Navigation**: "Go to Destination" button opens the URL in new tab
+- **Direct Navigation**: "Scan Again" button to re-scan the QR code
 - **Hidden When Empty**: Button is hidden if no QR code is uploaded

 ## User Flow